How to Handle an Employee Resignation Without Notice and Missing Data Backups?

 Dear Sakshi,

-If the employee has not handed over the charge of his duties properly, then the process of separation would be incomplete, and with this incomplete process, how can he be issued with a relieving letter?
+If the employee has not properly handed over the charge of his duties, the process of separation would be incomplete.
+Without completing this process, how can he be issued a relieving letter?

-If the employee had joined in the month of April 2020, then in between you had sufficient time to make the employee sign the Appointment Letter.
-Why was the opportunity lost from December 2020 to March 2021?
-This is negligence on the part of the company.
+If the employee joined in April 2020, there was sufficient time to have him sign the Appointment Letter.
+Why was this opportunity missed from December 2020 to March 2021?
+This oversight is on the part of the company.

-While separating from the company, the employee is expected to hand over whatever company property he or she is in possession of.
-You may make a list of the items that the employee needs to hand over.
-Send the hard copy of his letter to his hometown address by Speed Post.
-After sending the letter, scan the office copy of the letter along with the Speed Post receipt and send it by email.
-Write clearly to the employee that unless he completes his discharge process, no relieving letter will be given.
+While separating from the company, the employee is expected to return any company property in his or her possession.
+You may create a list of items the employee needs to hand over.
+Send the hard copy of this letter to his hometown address by Speed Post.
+After sending, scan the office copy of the letter along with the Speed Post receipt and send it by email.
+Clearly inform the employee that unless he completes his discharge process, no relieving letter will be issued.

-If he fails to join his new company on 24th May 2021, then it will be because of his recklessness.
+If he fails to join his new company on 24th May 2021, it will be due to his recklessness.
 Your company is not responsible for that.

-Lastly, it appears that your company does not have a proper "Policy on Handing/Taking Over".
-You may frame this policy and circulate it to all the employees.
-Secondly, the sooner the employee submits the resignation, start acknowledging the letter.
-However, in the acknowledgement letter, outline the procedure for discharge.
-Write clearly to whom he will hand over the charge, when he will hand it over, how he will hand it over, what company property is outstanding against him etc.
+Lastly, it appears that your company does not have a proper "Policy on Handing/Taking Over."
+You may frame this policy and circulate it to all employees.
+Secondly, as soon as the employee submits a resignation, start acknowledging the letter.
+In the acknowledgment letter, outline the procedure for discharge.
+Clearly state to whom he will hand over the charge, when and how he will do it, and what company property is outstanding against him.

-Take this incident as learning and prevent a similar situation in the future.
+Take this incident as a learning opportunity to prevent similar situations in the future.

 Thanks,